 The fish offering the highest percentages of omega-3 oil content include mackerel (1.8%), lake trout (1.6 percent), herring (1.5 percent), sardines (1.4 percent), albacore tuna (1.3 percent), and salmon (1.1 percent).

 Fishing is good for bottom fish when the weather allows.
 Many anglers report limits of lingcod.
 Rockfish seem to be back on the bite too.
 Lingcod are in shallow water guarding nests this time of year.

 Fishing for groundfish is open at all depths through March 31, 2014.

 The cabezon season is closed until July 1.

 The marine fish daily bag limit is seven fish.
 There are separate daily limits for lingcod (two) and flatfish other than Pacific halibut (25).

 Remember: yelloweye rockfish and canary rockfish may not be retained.

 The Stonewall Bank Yelloweye Rockfish Conservation Area, approximately 15 miles west of Newport, is closed to the take of rockfish, lingcod, flatfish and other species in the groundfish group.

-Fishing for Pacific halibut in Oregon is closed for the remainder of 2013.
+Fishing for Pacific halibut in Oregon is closed.

 -Oregon Fish and Wildlife-